Skip to main content

 Understanding the Feria de Córdoba

 What makes the Feria de Córdoba unique in Andalusia is its 100% public and free character.
-Unlike the famous Feria de Abril in Seville where the majority of casetas are private and reserved for members, all 83 of Córdoba's casetas are open to everyone without exception.
-You can walk in, order a rebujito, dance sevillanas, and share the celebration with the people of Córdoba without an invitation or a pass.
+Unlike the Feria de Abril in Seville where the majority of casetas are private and reserved for members, all 86 of Córdoba's casetas are open to everyone without exception.
+Walk in, order a rebujito, dance sevillanas, and share the celebration with the people of Córdoba — no invitation, no pass.

 Alumbrado — The Illumination